A three-day forum celebrating the novel’s 200th anniversary by contemplating its bearing today in medical research, practice and ethics

 “We Must Kill Frankenstein” - Minsoo Kang

-Organizer: Rebecca Messbarger, Director of Medical Humanities, Associate Director of the Center for the History of Medicine
+Organizer: Rebecca Messbarger, First Director of Medical Humanities and Professor of Italian in the Department of Romance Languages

-Center for the History of Medicine, Washington University Medical School
+Center for History Of Medicine, Washington University School of Medicine

-Office of Faculty Affairs, Washington University Medical School
+Office of Faculty Affairs, Washington University School of Medicine